-- D.1.
-The bursary awards process shall be completed at a minimum 2 days prior to the payment due date to provide ample time for bursary distribution. - D.2.
-The Chair shall receive all bursary applications and categorize them by the event or item.
+- D.1 The bursary awards process shall be completed at a minimum of three (3) days prior to the payment due date to provide ample time for bursary distribution. - D.2 The Chair shall receive all bursary applications and categorize them by the event or item.
 The Engineering Society Vice President (Student Affairs) shall have access to applications in a supervisory capacity if needed.
-The Director of Information Technology or a designate shall have access to assist with technical issues. - D.3.
-Prior to examining applications for a particular event or item, the Chair shall provide in confidence the list of student names and NetIDs of applicants to the Vice President (Student Affairs) to confirm they are members of the Engineering Society.
-All who are not confirmed members will be disqualified from receiving bursary funding.
-In the occurrence the Vice President (Student Affairs) is unavailable this responsibility may be delegated to the Engineering Society President. - D.4.
-Upon closure of the bursary application, the Bursary Chair shall - a.
-Assign each application an identification number. - b.
-Notify applicants that their application is being processed and provide an expected application result timeline. - c.
-Strike or remove any personal or identifying information from applications to maintain confidentiality
+The Director of Information Technology or a designate shall have access to assist with technical issues. - D.3 Upon closure of the bursary application, the Bursary Chair shall: - D.3.1 Assign each application an identification number and organize them into a spreadsheet. - D.3.2 Redact any personal or identifying information from applications to maintain confidentiality. - D.3.3 If applicants go through a selection process (ie. conference delegates, Sci Formal attendees), the Chair must verify which bursary applicants have been selected to attend and remove any applicants who were not. - D.3.4 Organize and chair a meeting of the committee to determine which applications will be granted.
+At this meeting, the chair must: - a.
+Provide voting members of the Bursary Committee with a spreadsheet of all applications, stripped of any identifying information. - b.
+Moderate discussion, thereby ensuring that decisions are made without implicit bias and consistent assessment among applicants. - c.
+Ensure the Committee stays within the budget allocated for a given meeting. - D.3.5 Notify successful and unsuccessful applicants the result of their application, describe the request process for appeals as in $\rho$ .E, and provide supporting resources (i.e Mental Health or other bursary programs). - D.3.6 Follow the distribution process outlined in $\rho$ .F.

-- d.
-Distribute by email labelled confidential the applications without personal or identifying information to members of the Bursary Committee involved in the awards process.
-Applications regarding funds mentioned in B1 will be distributed by email to the Summer Bursary Committee. - e.
-Organize and chair a meeting of the committee to determine which applications will be granted. - f.
-Moderate discussion, thereby ensuring that decisions are made without implicit bias and consistent assessment among applicants. - g.
-Ensure the Committee stays within the budget allocated for a given meeting. - h.
-Notify successful and unsuccessful applicants the result of their application, describe the request process for appeals as in Q.E, and provide supporting resources (i.e Mental Health or other bursary programs). - i.
-Follow the distribution process outlined in Q.F - D.5.
-For confidentiality purposes, all applications will be deleted or confidentially disposed of 60 days after the notification of results to the applicants
+- D.3.7 Inform the event/item organizers that the bursary process has concluded and provide them with a summary of the amount of funding distributed and number of students reached. - D.4 For confidentiality purposes, all applications will be deleted or confidentially disposed of at the end of each fiscal year by the Chair and confirmed by the Director of Social Issues. - D.4.1 The summaries of bursary results provided to event/item organizers shall be kept within the Engineering Society's SharePoint for future budget planning.

-E. Appeals Process
+E. Appealing Process